 BMP 1.07: Septic System Owners Educational Message

 Halifax will distribute educational messages about septic systems.
-Messages will be distributed via the Town of Halifax Facebook page, Halifax Board of Health Facebook page, the Town Website, and/or brochures/pamphlets available at Town Hall.
+Messages will be distributed via the popular Halifax Facebook pages, the Halifax Board of Health Facebook page, the Town Website, and/or brochures/pamphlets available at Town Hall.

 Residents